iree-org/iree-llvm-sandbox/README.md

 numactl --hardware

 ################################################################
-# Prepare to run on CPU 4 only
+# Prepare to run on a subset of CPUs only
 ################################################################
 # Disable address space randomization.
 echo 0 > /proc/sys/kernel/randomize_va_space